S'pore and South American trade bloc Mercosur conclude FTA talks

-SINGAPORE - Singapore and South American trade bloc Mercosur have "substantively concluded" negotiations on a free trade agreement (FTA) that is expected to lower business costs, ease tariffs and facilitate new ways of doing business, such as through e-commerce.
+Singapore and South American trade bloc Mercosur have "substantively concluded" negotiations on a free trade agreement that is expected to lower business costs, ease tariffs and facilitate new ways of doing business.

-Singapore and Mercosur member states will now work towards the signing and ratification of the FTA to bring it into force expeditiously, it said.
+Singapore and Mercosur member states will now work towards the signing and ratification of the FTA to bring it into force expeditiously, it added.

 Singapore's trade with the bloc accounts for nearly half of its total trade with Latin America.
 Its goods trade with Mercosur countries amounted to $7.9 billion last year, while trade in services came up to $3 billion.